shellape/ossh/README.md

 * Passing the parameter [-l|--list] just lists the connection overview without asking for a connection id.
 * Passing the parameter [-a|--auto] provides the possibility to auto login if there is only one unique current connection instead of printing the overview and asking for a connection id.
-* If you know what the overview looks like you can pass the id direclty, e.g. "ossh 1" or "ossh 4"
+* If you know what the overview looks like you can pass the id direclty, e.g. "ossh 1" or "ossh 4+2"
+* Passing a trailing "p" to the "index" will just ping the ip, e.g. "2p" or "8p-2" or "6+2p".
 * There are global variables in the script header.
 Read the script's comments for further information.
 Default values:
 ```
 HIST_FILE=~/.ossh_history